Kunsih6/Kunsih6/README.md

-- 🔭 I'm currently looking for a new position.
 - 🌱 I'm currently learning more about design.
 - 💬 Ask me about VueJS and NuxtJS
 - 📫 Find me on: [Twitter](https://twitter.com/Kunsih6) and [Linkedin](https://www.linkedin.com/in/kunsih6/)